What is Peripheral Artery Disease or PAD?

 Classic symptoms of PAD include pain, cramping, or tiredness in the buttocks, hip, thigh, or calf which starts while walking.
 Non-healing foot or leg ulcers or wounds are also very common.

-Who is at risk for PAD?
+Who is at Risk for PAD?

 Those with a high-risk factor for developing PAD include people that have: